 When they heard this, they were amazed.
 So they left him and went away.”

 The sound of silence is deadly when opposing parties have stopped talking with one another.
 I believe we need Jesus the most when we are tempted to throw stones for the sake of winning an argument.
-Typically we demonize people we typecast as our enemies.
-However, that stereotype only exists in our fantasy.
+It is no good to demonize people we typecast as our enemies.
+That kind of stereotype only exists in our fantasy.
 Enemies are people too.
 Having a dialogue with our opponents has a great side-effect: we keep an open mind.
-Approaching the opposition and learning to love our enemies, we rub shoulders with Jesus who gave His life for friends and enemies alike.
+Approaching the opposition and learning to love our enemies, we rub shoulders with Jesus who gave His life for friends and foes alike.